friendliai/examples/tutorials/calendar-cli/readme.md

 ## Usage

-1. **Run the AI Agent:**

-    To start the AI agent, use the following command:

-    ```bash
-    node index.js
-    ```

-2. **Interacting with the AI Agent:**
+**Interacting with the AI Agent:**

 - The AI agent will prompt you for input in the terminal.
 - You can ask the agent to create a calendar event, fetch events, or perform a web search.
 - The agent will automatically handle Google Calendar authentication when necessary.

 ## Project Structure